Everest Base Camp Trek 14 Days

 Trek to Lukla – 06 hrs.

-To sum up, final day of walks takes you back at Lukla.
-So, start with long descend to reach a river valley and Sagarmatha National Park entrance.
-And exit to Monjo village, where walk continues past Phakdingma with last short climb to reach last overnight stay in Lukla before flying back to Kathmandu.
+To sum up, the final day of walks takes you back to Lukla.
+So, start with a long descent to reach a river valley and Sagarmatha National Park entrance.
+And exit to Monjo village, where the walk continues past Phakdingma with the last short climb to reach the last overnight stay in Lukla before flying back to Kathmandu.

 • Day13